 According to the EPA, the air inside the average home is up to five times more polluted than the air outside.
 Pollen, dust mites, dirt, and mold spores in your home’s air can cause minor health problems like eye and nose irritation, dizziness, and headaches.
 Indoor air pollution can also cause more serious problems like respiratory illness, as well as aggravate allergies and asthma.
 There are three ways you can improve the air quality in your home.

-You can eliminate many pollutants like dust and pet dander by careful household cleaning.
-Making sure your heating and air-conditioning systems are well maintained also helps remove pollutants before they reach your home, and cleaning air duct systems may be helpful in keeping your systems maintained.
+You can eliminate many pollutants like dust and pet dander with careful household cleaning.
+Making sure your heating and air-conditioning systems are well maintained also helps remove pollutants before they reach your home.
+Cleaning your air duct systems might also be helpful in keeping your systems maintained.

-Well-maintained and efficient air cleaners can significantly lower the amount of pollutants in the air.
-Their usefulness varies considerably depending on the type of cleaner (table-top models will probably be less effective than a whole-house system) and on the strength of the indoor pollution source.
+Well-maintained and efficient air cleaners can significantly lower the number of pollutants in the air.
+Their usefulness varies considerably depending on the type of cleaner (for example, table-top models will probably be less effective than a whole-house system) and on the strength of the indoor pollution source.